Sweden: Demographics

-The total resident population of Sweden was 10,377,781 in October 2020.
+The total resident population of Sweden was 10,588,020 in January 2025.
 The population exceeded 10 million for the first time on Friday 20 January 2017.

-The average population density is just over 25 people per km2 (65 per square mile), with 1 437 persons per km2 in localities (continuous settlement with at least 200 inhabitants)., 87% of the population live in urban areas, which cover 1.5% of the entire land area.
+The average population density is just over 25 people per km2 (65 per square mile), with 1 437 persons per km2 in localities (continuous settlement with at least 200 inhabitants).
+88% of the population live in urban areas, which cover 1.5% of the entire land area.
 63% of Swedes are in large urban areas.
 It is substantially higher in the south than in the north.
+There are more than 2000 localities.
 The capital city Stockholm has a municipal population of about 950,000 (with 1.5 million in the urban area and 2.3 million in the metropolitan area).
 The second- and third-largest cities are Gothenburg and Malmö.
-Greater Gothenburg counts just over a million inhabitants and the same goes for the western part of Scania, along the Öresund.
-The Öresund Region, the Danish-Swedish cross-border region around the Öresund that Malmö is part of, has a population of 4 million.
 Outside of major cities, areas with notably higher population density include the agricultural part of Östergötland, the western coast, the area around Lake Mälaren and the agricultural area around Uppsala.

-Norrland, which covers approximately 60% of the Swedish territory, has a very low population density (below 5 people per square kilometre).
+Norrland, which covers approximately 60% of the Swedish territory, has a very low population density (below five people per square kilometre).
 The mountains and most of the remote coastal areas are almost unpopulated.
 Low population density exists also in large parts of western Svealand, as well as southern and central Småland.
 An area known as Finnveden, which is located in the south-west of Småland, and mainly below the 57th parallel, can also be considered as almost empty of people.

-Between 1820 and 1930, approximately 1.3 million Swedes, a third of the country's population at the time, emigrated to North America, and most of them to the United States.
-There are more than 4.4 million Swedish Americans according to a 2006 US Census Bureau estimate.
-In Canada, the community of Swedish ancestry is 330,000 strong.

 There are no official statistics on ethnicity, but according to Statistics Sweden, 2,752,572 (26%) inhabitants of Sweden were of a foreign background in 2021, defined as being born abroad or born in Sweden with both foreign-born parents.
 Of these inhabitants, 2,090,503 persons were born abroad and 662,069 persons were born in Sweden to parents born abroad.
 In addition, 805,340 persons had one parent born abroad with the other parent born in Sweden.
+Five minority groups are officially recognized by Sweden: Jews, Romani, Sámi, Sweden Finns, and Tornedalians.

 Sweden has one of the oldest populations in the world, with the average age of 41.1 years.